andygock/dynamic-dns-cloudflare/README.md

 - Verify that your domains are listed in `domains.txt`.
 - Confirm that the server is running and accessible.

-## Security Considerations
+## Security considerations

 - Ensure `domains.txt` is not exposed to unauthorized users.
 - Use only HTTPS to secure communications.
+Best to disable HTTP entirely for this service in your web server configuration.
 - Keep your Cloudflare API token private.